JackDerksen/minui/README.md

 MinUI is designed to make terminal game development straightforward.
 Here's what makes it great for games:

 - **Minimal Dependencies**: Built on crossterm with minimal additional dependencies
-- **Game First**: Designed specifically for terminal-based games
+- **Game First**: Designed primarily for terminal-based game development, with great UI capabilities as well
 - **Easy to Learn**: Clean, intuitive API that gets out of your way
 - **Performance Focused**: Built with game performance requirements in mind

-## Project Status

-MinUI is in early development, and I'm actively working on adding more features:

-- [x] Color support
-- [ ] Simple widget system
-- [ ] Buffered drawing for efficient updates
-- [ ] Built-in game loop utilities
-- [ ] Sprite/character animation support
+## Building TUI Apps with MinUI

+MinUI also has a focus on simplifying the task of building TUI applications.
+Here's some of what it has to offer:

+- **Simple Widget System**: Easy-to-use widgets with all the features you need and nothing you don't
+- **Example Programs**: Several examples to help you get started with the widgets
+- **Customizable**: I'm trying to make every widget I add as configurable as possible, while not overwhelming you with options

 ## Games Built with MinUI